VasilyF/rocks/README.md

 export APACHE_MODULES_DIR=</usr/libexec/apache2/modules>
 ```

-Replace the contents inside the angle brackets with the actual paths of (1) and (2) respectively.
+Replace the contents inside the angle brackets (excluding brackets) with the actual paths of (1) and (2) respectively.

 **Note:** when specifying the path to the modules directory (2) the trailing '/' should be omitted.